Fin (character): Publication history

 Stories about the first Fin initially appeared in Daring Mystery Comics #7-8, (April 1941, Jan.1942) and, in issue #9 (April 1942) as well after the title's name change to Comedy Comics; The Fin was created by Bill Everett.
-Decades later, a simulacrum of the Fin briefly appeared, along with simulacra of the Blazing Skull, the Patriot, and the Golden Age Angel and Vision, to aid the superhero team the Avengers in The Avengers #97 (March 1972).
-In 2004, the Fin was revived by Marvel Comics and appeared as an ally of the Invaders in that team's series The New Invaders #2-3 (Nov.-Dec.
+Decades later, Rick Jones summons a simulacrum of the Fin, along with the Blazing Skull, the Patriot, and the Golden Age Angel and Vision, to aid the Avengers in The Avengers #97 (March 1972).
+In 2004, the Fin was revived by Marvel Comics and appeared as one of the allies of the Invaders in that team's series The New Invaders #2-3 (Nov.-Dec.
 2004), #6 (March 2005), and #8-9 (May–June 2005).
 He was in the (unfinished) miniseries All-Winners Squad: Band of Heroes as a member of the Crazy Sues, a unit of Allied men with special abilities during World War II.
 The Fin received an entry in The Official Handbook of the Marvel Universe Golden Age (2004).

 Fictional character biography

-The Fin (Peter Noble)
+Fin (Peter Noble)

 Peter Noble was an officer of the United States Navy who was caught in a sinking submarine and was shocked to find that the immense pressure and lack of air did not kill him.
 He discovered an undersea civilization called Neptunia, and after several adventures on and under the sea he was made the Neptunians' ruler.

 At some unknown point he met, fell in love with and married Nia Noble, who became his Queen and co-ruler.
 Half a century later, he was called back to America and recalled to active duty as an admiral in command of a new vessel, the Infiltrator.
-This ship was no ordinary battleship; it had been designed by Bruce Dickson, the Thin Man, using technology from an incredibly advanced civilization.
+This ship was no ordinary battleship; it had been designed by Bruce Dickson, the Thin Man, using technology from an advanced civilization.
 Infiltrator was capable of taking shortcuts through space, in theory making it undetectable and uncatchable.
-Noble and his wife came aboard and ran the ship's day-to-day operations, with the vessel acting as a base for the New Invaders team of superhuman operatives in their battle against the evil Neo-Nazi group called Axis Mundi.
+Noble and his wife came aboard and ran the ship's day-to-day operations, with the vessel acting as a base for the New Invaders team of superhuman operatives in their battle against the Neo-Nazi group Axis Mundi.
 In the end, the vessel was destroyed and the Invaders members went their separate ways.
-Admiral Noble (ret.) once again returned to Neptunia with his bride to take up his duties as ruler.
+Admiral Noble once again returned to Neptunia with his bride to take up his duties as ruler.

 Wild Pack version

 The second Fin is a character originally from the 1990s series Silver Sable and the Wild Pack.
 Although he initially disputed the name Fin when pressed to reveal his real identity by fellow Intruder Sandman, he begrudgingly accepted the moniker others had given him.

 He is later seen as a member of the Garrison, the Vermont Fifty State Initiative superhero team, joined by fellow Intruders and Wild Pack alumni Man-Eater.
-They were assigned to apprehend Thunderbolts member Penance only to be defeated by him.